amitn322/blackesk/readme.md

 # Installation
+ - Clone the repo
+ - Modify Environment Variables to suit your settings.
- - Clone the repo and run the installer
+ - and run the installer
  ```bash
  sh install.sh <single-node|multi-node>
  ```